Shorties

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-a cartaletter Conta de telefonePhone bill CorreioMail o destinatáriothe recipient FaturaInvoice, receipt o formulárioform o trocochange UrgênciaUrgency
+a cartaletter Conta de telefonePhone bill CorreioMail o destinatáriothe recipient FaturaInvoice, receipt o formulárioform o trocochange money UrgênciaUrgency

 Premium Feature: Smart Review

-With a Premium Subscription, you can take save these phrases to Smart Review, and use spaced repetition to commit them to long-term memory.
+With a Premium Subscription, you can save these phrases to Smart Review, and use spaced repetition to commit them to long-term memory.

 Comments